How to Design 8-Shaft Echo Using Fiberworks

 STEP 5: Decide on a treadling pattern, based on a twill

 I chose an advancing point twill, with a pattern of 1-2-3-4-5-4-3, 2-3-4-5-6-5-4, etc. I love the way the "points" in the treadling seem to sparkle in the drawdown!
 But there's a problem: there are long floats in the warp.
 If you can't tell just by looking at the drawdown, it's a good idea to check: You do this by clicking on the "Tools" menu, and then clicking on "Float Search."
-You can search for floats of any number in both warp and weft -- but I suggest that, with Echo Weave, you don't want floats of more than 5 ends or 5 picks.
+You can search for floats of any number in both warp and weft -- but Bonnie Inouye suggests that, with Echo, you don't want floats of more than 5 ends or 5 picks.
 That's a lot, particularly if you're using threads that are as thick as 10/2 cotton or thicker.

 STEP 6: Change the tieup, if needed, to reduce the number of floats

 So that's the how-to.
 Hope it's clear enough to get you started.
 And then, if you're really ambitious, you can begin designing other patterns using different tieups and treadlings.
 For instance...